RayHackett/enzymm/docs/index.rst

 or have a look at the :doc:`Installation page <guide/install>` to find other ways to install **EnzyMM**.

-Alternatively, we provide both Docker and Apptainer Images.
+Alternatively, we provide both Docker and Apptainer Images 🖼️.

-Library
+📚 Library
 -------

 .. toctree::